Contract DocumentsContract Documents

 History of AIA Contract Documents

-The American Institute of Architects publishes more than 120 contracts and administrative forms that are recognized throughout the design and construction industry as the benchmark documents for managing transactions and relationships involved in construction projects.
-The AIA's prominence in the field is based on 120 years of experience creating and updating its documents.
+The American Institute of Architects publishes more than 180 agreements and administrative forms that are recognized throughout the design and construction industry as the benchmark documents for managing transactions and relationships involved in construction projects.
+The AIA's prominence in the field is based on 125 years of experience creating and updating its documents.
 The history of AIA Contract Documents dates to 1888 when the AIA first published the Uniform Contract for use between an owner and a contractor.
 In 1911, the AIA published its first standardized general conditions for construction.
 The first set of Standard Documents of the AIA (1911) and the Second Edition of the Standard Documents (1915) may be viewed online.
 The 2007 edition of AIA Document A201™ is the sixteenth edition of those general conditions.

 AIA documents are intended for nationwide use and are not drafted to conform to the law of any one state.
 With that caveat, however, AIA documents provide a solid basis of contract provisions that are enforceable under the existing law at the time of publication.
 A significant body of case law concerning contracts for design and construction is based largely on the language of AIA standard forms.
 Those court decisions are discussed in The American Institute of Architects Legal Citator, published by Matthew Bender & Company, Inc. Recent cases are summarized and all cases are keyed to the specific provisions in the AIA documents to which they relate.